VaianiLorenzo/Graph-DocVQA/README.md

-# 📄 ADJ-GAT: Adaptive Graph Attention Networks for Document Representation
+# 📄 GAT-DOC: Adaptive Graph Attention Networks for Document Representation

 Welcome to **ADJ-GAT**, a research-focused Python project that explores adaptive graph-based learning techniques for representing and reasoning over **visually rich documents (VRDs)**.